The United Front: A Contested Policy

 Another example of ultra-leftism within the Comintern arose on the eve of a meeting of the ECCI held in June 1923.
 A bloody right-wing military coup overthrew the elected peasant-based Bulgarian Agrarian National Union government headed by Aleksandor Stamboliyski.
 Stamboliyski and other BANU leaders were killed.
 Despite the absence of nation-wide leadership there was armed resistance to the coup by peasants – the June Uprising – which, however, was quickly defeated.
 Of crucial importance to this outcome was the abstention of the Communist Party from the struggle.
 It took the view that the coup was an internal matter between agrarian and urban branches of the bourgeoisie in which the working class had no interest.
 The Bulgarian Communist Party was one of the Comintern’s strongest sections; it had the support of the majority of the working class, was dominant in the trade unions, was the second largest party in parliament, and was well-armed.
 The Bulgarian party was roundly condemned at the ECCI.
 As if to make amends for its passivity, in September the party launched an ill-prepared uprising, which was crushed.

-The fascist take-over in Italy in 1922 and rising fascist movements in Europe presented an unprecedented threat.
-The Comintern did not immediately understand the nature of fascism.
-It did not help that the ultra-left Bordiga gave the report on fascism to the Fourth World Congress, November-December 1922.
+As mentioned above, the Fourth Congress, November-December 1922, did not have an adequate understanding of fascism.
 It fell to Clara Zetkin to report on fascism to the Plenum (full meeting) of the ECCI in June 1923.
 This she did brilliantly.

 “Given the inadequacy of the Fourth Congress analysis of fascism, the clarity of Clara Zetkin’s report to the Third Enlarged Plenum [of the ECCI] is all the more remarkable.
 In fact this Plenum should be recognised as the site of the first major discussion in the international Marxist movement on the causes and nature of fascism.”[vii]